aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 The code snippet below creates a custom domain and configures a default domain mapping for your API that maps the custom domain to the `$default` stage of the API.

-A domain name has two important properties - DomainNameConfigurations and MutualTLS.

-DomainNameConfigurations are the properties associated with a DomainName - certificate, domain endpoint, security policy.
-Each configuration must have a unique Endpoint type.
-For general use, only a single DomainNameConfiguration is needed.
-When migrating domain names from one endpoint to another, more than one DomainNameConfiguration is added.
-This second configuration creates the set-up required to migrate the domain name to this endpoint.
-When you set up a DNS record to point the domain name to the new hostname, the traffic bound to the custom domain name gets routed to the new host.
-After this, the first
-DomainNameConfiguration can be removed to have the custom domain name associated only with the migrated endpoint.
+Domain Names in apigatewayv2 have multiple nested configurations.

+A DomainNameConfiguration specifies the certificate, endpoint and security policy for a domain name.
+Each configuration must have a unique endpoint type.
+You need only one DomainNameConfiguration, unless you're migrating from one endpoint type to another.
+To migrate to a new endpoint type, you add a new domain name configuration and then configure DNS records to route traffic to the new endpoint.
+After that, you can remove the previous DomainNameConfiguration.
 Learn more at [Migrating a custom domain name](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-regional-api-custom-domain-migrate.html)

 MutualTLS configures the TLS authentication between client and server.
 Clients must present a trusted certificate to access the API associated with a domain.
-MutualTLS is used to limit access to your API based by using client certificates instead of (or as an extension of) using authorization headers.
+MutualTLS configures two-way authentication between the client and the server.
+With mutual TLS, clients must present X.509 certificates to verify their identity to access your APIs.
+You can use mutual TLS along with other authorization and authentication operations that API Gateway supports.
+API Gateway forwards the certificates that clients provide to Lambda authorizers and to backend integrations.
 Learn more at [Configuring MutualTLS for an API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-mutual-tls.html).

 ```ts